Skip to main content

 This reconsideration process does not guarantee that the information released will be removed; however, it will be reviewed by the Service’s Reconsideration Panel.
 The removal of any information will only be done if there is a substantive reason to support it.
 Removal will not be done strictly at the request of the applicant because disclosure of the contact might affect their chances of securing a volunteer or paid position.

-Release of Completed Police Record Check
+Disclosure / Release of Completed Police Record Check

-The Police Service will complete a Police Vulnerable Sector Check (PVSC) through the RCMP based on your name, gender, and date of birth.
-A completed Police Vulnerable Sector Check (PVSC) will be provided to you, the applicant.
+If you request a Vulnerable Sector Check (VSC), the Police Service will complete the check through the RCMP based on your name, gender, and date of birth.
+If a Vulnerable Sector Check is inconclusive, a fingerprint based search will be required.

-Note: If the Vulnerable Sector Check is inconclusive a fingerprint based search will be required.
 If the RCMP confirms that you have received a record suspension (pardon) for a sex offence, the information will be forwarded to the Minister of Public Safety to authorize disclosure of all or part of the information contained in your file.
 When the information is authorized for disclosure by the Minister, the criminal record associated with your fingerprints will be returned to the Police Service and will include the pardoned sexual offence information.

 At this point the Police Service will be required to obtain your consent in writing for disclosure of the record(s).
 When you have signed the form giving consent to release the record(s) the Police Service must forward the information to the requesting agency (employer or volunteer agency).
 If you do not consent to the release of the information, the Police Service will advise the requesting agency (employment or volunteer) they are unable to complete the vulnerable sector record check.